 Alan, we are very grateful to you for your help, thank you!!!

-If you have any questions, he said he'd try to answer in the comments, or also be sure to visit the links above.
+If you have any additional questions for this wonderful vaccine rights lawyer, Alan said he'd try to answer in the comments, or also be sure to visit the links above.

 - More posts like these about vaccine decisions